 Breezy Town Pizza is another creatively-named, Chicago-style pizza spot from the people behind Windy City Pie.
 It’s located inside Clock-Out Lounge in North Beacon Hill, so it’s possible to eat your pan-style pie (much like Pequod’s in Chicago) and get some Monday night karaoke going.
 The pizza has a tangy sourdough crust, caramelized edges, Wisconsin brick cheese, and toppings like crispy pepperoni and Beecher’s cheddar curds.
 There are rotating slice specials, too, but order a whole pie for the best results.

-Despite the name of this slice joint, Post Alley Pizza is not located in the market—so don’t go looking for it along the wall of other people’s regurgitated gum.
-This spot works really well if you’re downtown and in need of a quick lunch slice you can trust.
-What’s even more exciting is that this place offers granulated garlic to shake on your slice—a necessity that we haven’t been able to find at any other pizza place in town.
+Despite the name of this slice spot, Post Alley Pizza is not located in the market—so don’t go looking for it along the wall of other people’s used gum wads.
+This spot works really well if you’re downtown and in need of a quick lunch slice you can trust, or you need a few reliable New York-style pies for a birthday party.
+Be sure to add sides of ranch and homemade calabrian chili buffalo sauce for dunking, and what’s even more exciting is that this place offers granulated garlic to shake on your slice—a necessity that we haven’t been able to find at any other pizza place in town.

 There’s no such thing as “Seattle-style” pizza, but if there were, it would be Humble Pie.
 That’s because the whole space is on a little gravel patch complete with an urban garden and a chicken coop, and the wood-fired pizzas all contain local or homemade ingredients—you’ll probably hear the clucking hen whose egg was cracked onto your arugula pie.
 Grab a picnic table, can of beer, order the Whole Hog (topped with pulled pork, prosciutto, and bacon), and contemplate buying a Patagonia half-zip.